Delay-Based Back-Pressure Scheduling in Multihop Wireless Networks: Queue-length-based Back-Pressure Algorithm

 initially holds for all $(\sk)$ at time slot 0, then the inequality holds for every time slot $t\ge0$.
 This further implies that

-for all (scaled) time $t\ge0$.
-Without loss of generality, we assume that, at time slot 0, all queues on each route are empty, except for the first queue, then it follows that (\ref{eq:qdcon}) holds for all (scaled) time $t\ge0$, and thus, $\Delta q_\sk(t) \ge 0$ holds, for all $t\ge0$.
+for all (scaled) time $t \ge 0$, from the convergence of (\ref{eq:fluid_q}).} We assume that at time slot 0, all queues on the route of each flow are empty except for the first queue, then it follows that (\ref{eq:qdcon}) holds for all (scaled) time $t\ge0$, and thus, $\Delta q_\sk(t) \ge 0$ holds for all time $t \ge 0$.